spring-attic/spring-mobile-samples/README.md

 ## Build and Deploy with Maven

-Maven configurations are also available for most of the sample apps.
+Maven configurations are also available for many of the sample apps.

 1. Build the app: